balena-os/balena-variscite-mx8/README.md

 or

 * Run "git clone" and then "git submodule update --init --recursive".
-This will bring in all the needed dependencies.
+This will bring in all the needed dependencies .

 ## Build information